shorya-alt/checkout-kata/README.md

        suppose user  give input as 'ABCDDBA':
-       map function which contain lambda expression and user input product code lambda function take user input code and  check if  A present in  given input if present then return 1 else 0. same process are applied for B,C,D.sum function is used to count all the the product code of same kind. a_count = 2
+       map function which contain lambda expression and user input product code lambda function take user input code and  check if  A present in  given input if present then return 1 else 0. same process are applied for B,C,D.sum function is used to count all the the product code mapped value. a_count = 2
        b_count = 2
        c_count = 1